Skip to main content

 Cooper is planning to conquer the McHugh Bluff stairwell, all 1,000 steps, in full military gear, which isn’t required of other participants in Stairs of Strength.

-The Calgary MFRC says the event is about honouring the courage and sacrifice of those who serve our country, while also raising $300,000.
+The Calgary MFRC says the event is about honouring the courage and sacrifice of those who serve our country while raising funds toward their annual goal of $300,000.

 “Imagine being a child who only sees their parent through a screen for months, or a spouse managing a household alone while their partner is deployed,” said the Calgary MFRC.